-One is the very FIRST DeLorean DMC-12 Prototype car from 1976 and the other is a 1981 Delorean DMC-12 Coupe production model.
+One is the very FIRST DeLorean DMC-12 Prototype car from 1976, and the other is a 1981 Delorean DMC-12 Coupe production model.
 Having the two available side by side gives you the opportunity to see the differences and enjoy a double dose of these iconic automobiles!
-We expect them to be on view until the end of April 2018.

 The 1981 DeLorean DMC-12 Coupe